ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 Anyway, what does this have to do with music, banjos, and ukuleles?
 Well, for every photo or illustration I run across depicting African American men, women, or children playing a playing a banjo or a uke, too many are demeaning caricatures.
 And, way too many show whites in even more demeaning blackface makeup.
 I don’t need to illustrate these negatives in my musical musings when there are positives out there!

-Those demeaning, but all too common, illustrations are testament to a history that should not be glossed over.
-But, these are not part of this special day we’ll be observing on Monday.
+Those demeaning, but all too common, illustrations are testament to a history that should not be glossed over or, worse, forgotten.
+But, these are not part of this special double day we’ll be observing on Monday.
 So, for this posting, here are some photos of good folks having a good time making music in the past and—more importantly—today.
 And yes, they include ukuleles and a banjo or two!

 Mid-January brings us to one of the newest and most meaningful of all American remembrances—Martin Luther King, Jr., Day.
-Newspapers and television will be full of the history of this man and the movement he led to bring civil rights issues to public attention, to congress, and to the law of the land.
+Hopefully this will not be pushed offstage this year and newspapers and television will find time to touch on the history of this man and the movement he led to bring civil rights issues to public attention, to congress, and to the law of the land.

-As meaningful as this is to us all—and since it will be thoroughly covered in other media—I’ll just stick with our theme and focus on a tiny facet of all this: music.
+As meaningful as this is to us all, I’ll just stick with our theme and focus on a tiny facet of all this: music.

 His song, “Jump Jim Crow,” is said to have been inspired by the singing and eccentric dancing of an African slave by that name.
 In the cultural context of the early Nineteenth Century, Rice’s song—and its multiplicity of verses—became overwhelmingly popular as he performed all over the country as “Daddy Jim Crow”.